The History of Red Ribbon Week

 The campaign was then formalized in 1988 by the National Family Partnership, with President and Mrs. Reagan serving as honorary chairpersons.
 Today, the eight-day celebration is an annual catalyst to show intolerance for drugs in our schools, workplaces, and communities.
 Each year, on October 23-31, more than 80 million young people and adults show their commitment to a healthy, drug-free lifestyle by wearing or displaying the red ribbon.

-The Drug Enforcement Administration held its annual National Red Ribbon Rally virtually this year.
-Premiering on October 1st and be available to share throughout the month.
+The Drug Enforcement Administration will hold its annual National Red Ribbon Rally virtually this year.
+Premiering on October 12th, it will be available to share throughout the month.
 This year’s Red Ribbon Rally features voices from our community and special guests who represent diverse experiences and perspectives on drug prevention and Red Ribbon activism, including youth performances that celebrate living drug-free.
-In addition, we will recognize the elementary, middle, and high school winners of the DEA Red Ribbon visual arts contest, and announce the community groups selected to receive DEA’s 2020 Community Drug Prevention Award.
+In addition, we will recognize the elementary, middle, and high school winners of the DEA Red Ribbon visual arts contest and announce the community groups selected to receive DEA’s 2022 Community Drug Prevention Award.

 In recognition of Red Ribbon Week, DEA partnered with Google to develop an interactive way to explore the life of Enrique Kiki Camarena through the lens of Google Earth.
 The Google Voyager Tour: The Life of DEA Special Agent Kiki Camarena is a 3D representation of Earth allowing users to see cities and landscapes of where Kiki lived, above is a video preview.
 Explore The History of Red Ribbon Week.